Defined in:Parses an OpenDDL file and processes the top-level data structures.

 1. The input text is syntactically valid.

-3. Each structure is valid as indicated by the
+3. Each recognized structure is valid as indicated by the

 Structure::ValidateSubstructurefunction called for its enclosing structure.

-4. Each property identifier is valid as indicated by the
+4. If a property was valid as indicated by the

-Structure::ValidatePropertyfunction called for the associated structure, and it has a value of the proper type assigned to it.
+Structure::ValidatePropertyfunction called for the associated structure, then it has a value of the proper type assigned to it.
+Unrecognized properties were ignored.

 5. Any existing subarrays of primitive data have the correct number of elements, matching the number specified in brackets after the primitive type identifier.